 A festive Christmas program of traditional carol arrangements by John Rutter, David Willcocks, and Ralph Vaughan Williams; featuring organist Christopher Stroh.
 Accompanying the carols is a reading of Dylan Thomas's A Child's Christmas in Wales, narrated by Lin Wilson.
 A family-friendly event, join us this holiday season for an evening of carols and storytelling.
 More information.

 LESSONS AND CAROLS

-Allegra from the Seattle Girls Choir under the direction of Sarra Sharif Doyle and the Byrd Ensemble will broadcast their annual performance of A Festival of Nine Lessons and Carols popularized by the King's College Chapel.
-The program consists of nine readings, each followed by a traditional carol performed by the choir, and another sung by the audience.
+The Byrd Ensemble and Allegra from the Seattle Girls Choir under the direction of Sarra Sharif Doyle present Lessons and Carols, a performance based on A Festival of Nine Lessons and Carols. popularized by the King's College Chapel since 1918.
+The program consists of nine readings, each followed by a traditional carol performed by the choir and another sung by the audience.
 More information.

 - Markdavin Obenza

 IN THE MIDST OF LIFE

 The centerpiece of the program is English Renaissance composer John Sheppard’s Media vita (In the midst of life), written during London’s most deadly influenza epidemic, which likely took the life of Sheppard himself.
 Accompanying this 20-minute masterpiece are music by Arvo Pärt, Eric Whitacre’s setting of When David Heard, and John Tavener’s Song for Athene.
 More information.